-Artist Victor Moore Builds an Incredible Junk Castle for Just $500
+Artist Victor Moore Built This Incredible Junk Castle for Just $500

 Although found pieces and sculptures of various sorts are scattered about the property, the junk castle stands as a vigil above the rest.
 A masterpiece of assemblage, the castle is constructed from items that range from sheet metal, tin, washing machine parts, dryer doors, miscellaneous housings, bedsteads, and even the door from a 1952 Oldsmobile.
 Since he built it in the 70s, Moore didn’t face many building restraints from authorities and the castle was constructed for just $500.

 Moore’s main home on the property, which he shared with his wife Bobbie, was built from the old floor joists of a grain warehouse.
 Not surprisingly, the castle attracted much attention, and Moore found numerous visitors at his door wanting a peek after it popped up.
 Today the property is tended to by a new owner, and you can find the castle is featured in several books including “Strange Sites” by Jim Christy , “Fantasy Worlds” by John Maizels, and “Fantastic Architecture”.

 Article printed from Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building: http://inhabitat.com